novice1011/trajectory-planning/README.md

 ----

-1. Because the previous movement method actuate our motor to full speed only at 50% of the total time
+1. Because the previous movement method actuates our motor to full speed only at 50% of the total time
 2. That case, we need more linear area to drive our motor full speed
 3. Check Ref [[3]](https://smartech.gatech.edu/bitstream/handle/1853/41948/ParabolicBlends.pdf).
-This guy has a very intuitive explaination that helps me write the code
+This guy has a very intuitive explanation that helps me write the code
-4. We use via as transition between linear movement
+4. We use via a transition between linear movement
-5. Around this via we introtuce blend time to smooth the speed transition
+5. Around this via we introduce blend time to smooth the speed transition
 6. On linear area speed is constant
 7. On parabolic area acceleration is constant but speed is changing  from $v_0$ to $0$ then to $v_f$